MJWyattCyber/MJWyattCyber.github.io/_posts/2020-25-06-Azure-Users-And-Groups-Part-two-RBAC.md

 ## How does RBAC work?

-RBAC three main steps, those being the 'Who', who is getting the access?, 'What' access are they getting? and finally 'where'?
+RBAC has three main points to keep in mind, those being the 'Who', who is getting the access?, 'What' access are they getting? and finally 'where'?

 ### Who